Titanium vs Steel: Strength Comparison

 Comparing titanium and steel on strength alone misses the key dimension: weight.
 The right question isn't “which is stronger?” — it's “which delivers more load capacity per pound?”

-Key data: Ti-6Al-4V delivers 130 ksi UTS at 0.160 lb/in³ — comparable strength to 4140 steel, but 44% lighter.
-On specific strength, titanium outperforms most steel alloys.
+Key data: Ti-6Al-4V delivers 130 ksi (896 MPa) UTS at 0.160 lb/in³ (4.43 g/cm³) — comparable strength to 4140 steel, but 44% lighter.
+On specific strength, titanium beats many medium-strength steel conditions; ultra-high-strength steels can still rival or exceed it.

 Short Answer

 Titanium (Ti-6Al-4V) matches medium-strength steels (4140) in absolute strength but weighs 44% less — giving it higher specific strength.
 Choose titanium when weight is a design constraint.
-Choose high-strength steel (4340, 300M) when you need maximum absolute strength above 150 ksi at lower cost.
+Choose high-strength steel (4340, 300M) when you need maximum absolute strength above 150 ksi (1,034 MPa) at lower cost.

 - ✓ Weight is a design constraint (specific strength matters)